jasoncable/i-can-program-too/manuscript/Chapter10.md

 We saw in our earlier example of old English money that there are 3 classes, `OldPennyAmount`, `OldShillngAmount`, and `OldPoundAmount`.
 They each do not support fractional values, only `int`s of the number of each type.
 This is because fractional amounts specified in decimal form don't make much sense.
 So, `OldPennyAmount` holds an `int` that specifies the number of pence that the object refers to.

+We are going to create an implicit conversion from `OldPoundAmount` to `OldShillingAmount`.
+To do that, add the following to the `OldPoundAmount` class.
+One note, the `OldShillingAmount` has a constructor that takes, as an `int`, the number of shillings.

+    public static implicit operator OldShillingAmount(OldPoundAmount pounds)
+    {
+        return new OldShillingAmount(pounds.Count * 20);
+    }

+To use the new implicit conversion:

+    OldPoundAmount pounds = new OldPoundAmount(6);
+    OldShillingAmount amt = pounds;

+We will implement an explicit conversion from `OldShillingAmount` to `OldPoundAmount` due to the fact that you are possibly losing data in the conversion.
+We add the following to the `OldShillingAmount` class.

+    public static explicit operator OldPoundAmount(OldShillingAmount amt)
+    {
+        return new OldPoundAmount(amt.Count / 20);
+    }

+To use the new explicit conversion:

+    OldShillingAmount shillings = new OldShillingAmount(132);
+    OldPoundAmount oldPounds = (OldPoundAmount)shillings;

+As you can see, we have the explicit conversion using integer division which truncates the excess decimal points.
+These types of conversions should probably be avoided, as they result in a loss of data.
+One final word, type casting need to exclusively be used for numeric values, as we have seen here, they also apply to classes that hold multiple types of data.

 ## Indexers \(Instance\)